 The Normans liberated Sicily from the Arabs between 1060 and 1090 and repopulated the islands under the banner of Great Count Roger.
 King Ruggero sent the Benedictine monks to Lipari, which gave rise to considerable development on the islands, a cathedral dedicated to Saint Bartholomew was built together along with a Benedictine monastery in the castle and agriculture was improved on Salina and the other islands.

 In the 9th century, Sicily was conquered by the Arabs, and used as a base for Saracen pirates to raid across the Tyrrhenian Sea with dramatic effects for Lipari when in 839 the Saracens again slaughtered much of the population.
 The relics of St. Bartholomew had been moved to Benevento in 803 and the Aeolians were almost totally abandoned under Arab rule with only remnant populations.
-The name Zagami is derived from the arabic word za'ama for 'leadership' and may have originated from this period.
+The name Zagami may be derived from the arabic word za'ama for 'leadership' (though other sources cite 'forgiveness' or 'cow') and the name Zagami may have originated from this period.

 In 836 the Saracens sack Lipari, massacring much of the population and enslaving most of the survivors.

 From the 6th century the relics of St. Bartholomew were being visited in the cathedral by pilgrims.

 With the fall of the Roman empire the Aeolian Islands came under the sway of the Barbarian Visigoths, the Vandals and the Ostrogoths, followed by the harsh domination of the Byzantine empire.

 Calogerus the hermit was active on Lipari during the first half of the 4th century and he gave his name to the thermal springs.

 An episcopal see was established in the 3rd century with the first bishop, St. Agatone.